How to Protect Yourself from Online Blackmailers?

 • Keep your webcams covered and use secured Wi-Fi networks, especially when logging into accounts and viewing sensitive information.

 • Manually remove your information from data broker sites.
-These are companies that gather personal information and sell it to the highest bidders for profit.

-• Regularly back up data so that in case it gets encrypted, you don’t have to pay ransom to regain access.
+• Regularly back up data, so that in case it gets encrypted, you don’t have to pay ransom to regain access.

-Care is better than cure and the truth is, the more information you put out there, the higher the chances that cybercriminals can use it against you.
+Care is better than cure, and the truth is, the more information you put out there, the higher the chances that cybercriminals can use it against you.

 ABOUT THE AUTHOR